Underlying the wildlife garden is part of the

 HABITAT PILES

-Large piles have been built from bricks, rubble and timber to provide habitats for insects and invertibrates.
+Large piles have been built from bricks, rubble and timber to provide habitats for insects and invertebrates.
 These have been filled with varying materials such as rubble, logs, flower pots, etc.

 BIRD & INSECT BOXES